Grade 11 - Commitment Year

 - Interactions between systems can result in changes in those systems.

 - Changes that occur as a result of interactions are constrained by conservation laws.

 - Waves can transfer energy and momentum from one location to another without the permanent transfer of mass and serve as a mathematical model for the description of other phenomena.

 In addition to covering all of the material taught in Physics 11, this course expands on some topics to the Grade 12 level.
 Successful completion of the additional material taught in this course may provide students with first-year physics credit in university.
 Only serious science and mathematics students with strong academic credentials should consider the AP option.

 The prerequisites for this class are Advanced French 10, French 11 Core or a strong immersion background.
 This class will work well beyond the BC prescribed learning outcomes, especially in writing and grammatical understanding.
-Superior students may wish to challenge the Advanced Placement exam in May.

 French 11 Core

 This course is for students who have successfully completed French 10.
 Listening, speaking and writing skills are emphasized, alongside a sound grammatical understanding.
 The course seeks to consolidate many of the concepts introduced in French 10 and presents a number of more complex topics.
 Some French 10 topics will be revisited, but through a new context. the course will fulfill the BC prescribed French learning outcomes.